Machine-Behaviorism/Agent-Behaviorism/README.md

 # Machine Behaviorism

-This repository contains the source code and results for the PNAS submission titled **"Machine Behaviorism: Exploring the Behavioral Dynamics of Large Language Models in Decision-Making"**.
+This repository contains the source code and results for the submission titled **"Machine Behaviorism: Exploring the Behavioral Dynamics of Large Language Models in Decision-Making"**.
 The project is organized into different phases, with corresponding code and results that can be easily cross-referenced.

 ## Table of Contents
 - [Phase 1: Observation](#phase-1-observation)